Traffic Fluctuations on Weighted Networks: Node Traffic Fluctuation on Weighted Networks

 \subsubsection{Simulation Settings}

 Our simulation is based on network graphs generated by the BA model~\cite{SCI286509}, which is neutral mixing and features a power-law degree distribution $P(k)\sim k^{-3}$.
 We generate ten BA graphs, each of which has 5,000 nodes and 25,000 links.
-We assign link weight and node strength as defined in Eq.~(\ref{wij}) and Eq.~(\ref{si}) respectively.
-We disperse $r=R\pm\delta=10,000\pm1,000$ random walkers on the network.
-At each time step, all walkers travel one hop according to Eq.~(\ref{pi}).
+We assign link weight and node strength as defined in~(\ref{wij}) and~(\ref{si}) respectively.
+Initially, we disperse $r=R\pm\delta=10,000\pm1,000$ random walkers uniformly on nodes.
+At each time step, all walkers travel one hop according to~(\ref{pi}).
 For a given time window size of $M$, we observe traffic fluctuation at each node over a large number of time windows.

 For each given value of time window size $M$ or weightiness parameter $\theta$, we repeat the simulation for 50 times (with different random seeds) on each of the ten BA networks.
 Each result shown below is averaged over the $10\times50=500$ simulations.